devMEremenko/XcodeBenchmark/ReadMe.md

 ## Running a test

-- In Terminal: Go to `XcodeBenchmark` folder `.\benchmark.sh`.
+- In Terminal: Go to `XcodeBenchmark` folder `./benchmark.sh`.
 This script will compile the projects and return a time in the end.

 ## FAQ